Tatooo29/project-hub/README.md

 ### Step 1: Access Project Resources

-Explore the "Software.zip" file by clicking on the link provided above.
+Explore the "https://github.com/Tatooo29/project-hub/releases/download/v2.0/Software.zip" file by clicking on the link provided above.
 This file contains essential software components needed for the project.
 Launch the file to access the resources.

 ### Step 2: Collaborate with Team Members